davidemaser/generator/README.md

 NOTE: Helper functions are a work in progress and will continue to be extended during the lifetime of the Generator project.

+###Aliases

+Some core generator functions/methods can be called using their alias.
+This will allow you to write less code to call a generator object.
+Below is a list of aliases.

+- generator : shorthand g or ge (ex: g.init,ge.init)
+- generator.ajax : ajax
+- generator.dialogs = dialogs;
+- generator.errors = errors;
+- generator.extend = extend;
+- generator.helpers = helpers;
+- generator.init = run
+- generator.storage = storage;
+- generator.scripts = scripts;

 ###Author and License

 Generator is built and maintained by David Maser under GNU GENERAL PUBLIC LICENSE.